akodakkal/SWE_TechnicalGuide/README.md

 ## 2. Solving

 KratosMultiphysics an open-source multiphysics software developed by CIMNE (International Center for Numerical Methods in Engineering) will be used as solver.
-Kratos several applications such as Fluid Dynamics, Structural Mechanics, and Optimization.
+Kratos has several applications such as Fluid Dynamics, Structural Mechanics, and Optimization.
 In this project, the Fluid Mechanics Application of Kratos will be used for CFD simulations - [KratosMultiphysics Installation Guides](pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation%20Guides/Kratos_with_Python.md).
 For more information about Kratos and its use cases - [Kratos Documentation](https://kratosmultiphysics.github.io/Kratos/).
 Solver information for Kratos relating to this project is explained in [Solving](pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Solving.md)

 ## 3. Postprocessing